ckeditor/ckeditor4-docs/guides/dev/features/mathjax/README.md

 	<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS_HTML"></script>

-## Changing Path to MathJax Library
+## Setting the Path to MathJax Library

+In order to enable the Mathematical Formulas plugin, you need to configure the CKEDITOR.config.mathJaxLib option and set the path to the MathJax library.
+This value is empty by default, but you can use the free cdnjs service:

+    config.mathJaxLib = '//cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS_HTML';

-By default the MathJax library is loaded from the [official MathJax CDN](http://docs.mathjax.org/en/latest/start.html#using-the-mathjax-content-delivery-network-cdn).
-You can however use the CKEDITOR.config.mathJaxLib setting to use a different path, either a local resource or a different web resource.
+You can also use a different path, either a local resource or a different web resource.
 This configuration option accepts a full or an absolute path.
 For example:

 	config.mathJaxLib = 'http:\/\/example.com\/libs\/MathJax.js';